armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/_index.md

 ## LTS releases

 Starting with version 2.27.1, Armory CD follows a Long Term Support (LTS) release model with two LTS releases per year.
-Significant features and changes are packaged into an LTS release.
+An LTS release contains significant features and changes.

-Armory supports the three (3) most recent major LTS releases.
-During the supported lifetime of an LTS release, Armory ships minor releases for the LTS that include improvements such as CVE remediation, bug fixes, and performance improvements.
-Non-breaking features or enhancements may also be included and will typically be placed behind a feature flag.
+Armory supports the three (3) most recent LTS releases.

+During the supported lifetime of an LTS release, Armory ships _Feature_ releases for the LTS.

 ## Feature releases

-Starting with version 2.31.0 Armory CD is introducing feature releases which are an additional type of major release that will complement LTS releases.
-Feature releases will be released in between the two major LTS releases each year and will have a shortened support window of 6 months.
+Starting with version 2.31.0, Armory is introducing a _Feature_ release, which is an additional type of major release that complements an LTS release.
+Feature releases may contain bug fixes, performance improvements, CVE remediation, and non-breaking features or enhancements placed behind a feature flag.

-Feature releases will
+Feature releases do the following:

-* Enable Armory customer to test and consume Armory & OSS features faster
+* Enable customers to test and consume Armory CD and open source Spinnaker features faster
-* Improve the quality and stability of LTS releases by having changes pre-tested and validated ahead of time within the feature releases
+* Improve the quality and stability of LTS releases by having changes tested and validated within the Feature releases

-LTS releases will continue to go out roughly every 6 months with one or two feature releases also going out between them.
+Armory releases an LTS version approximately every 6 months, with one or two Feature releases between LTS releases.
+Feature releases have a shortened support window of 6 months.